netkicorp/dnssecjs/README.md

 ### Use
 The **dnssec** library provides a Javascript DNSSEC-validating DNS resolver for use in NodeJS or Cordova / Phonegap based applications.
 For Cordova /
-Phonegap applications, the application must include the [cordova-plugin-chrome-apps-sockets-udp](https://github.com/MobileChromeApps/cordova-plugin-chrome-apps-sockets-udp)
+Phonegap applications, the application must include the [cordova-plugin-chrome-apps-sockets-udp](https://github.com/MobileChromeApps/cordova-plugin-chrome-apps-sockets-udp) plugin.
-Cordova plugin.
 This library automatically determines which UDP provider to use based on the availability of the **dgram** (NodeJS) or
 **chrome.sockets.udp.*** (Cordova / Phonegap) libraries.

 #### Cordova / Phonegap Use
-In order to use this library within Cordova / Phonegap, you will need to run ```grunt``` in order to build a browserify-ed version of the library.
+In order to use this library within Cordova / Phonegap, you will need to run ```grunt``` to build a browserify-ed version of the library.
 Once this is completed, include ```browser/dist/dnssec.standalone.js``` in your Cordova / Phonegap app in order to use the **dnssecjs** library.

 #### DNSSECQuery